Life at SEAS

 About Ann Arbor

 Because city and campus life are elaborately interwoven, Ann Arbor has a bustling and varied nightlife with restaurants, bars, cafes, and entertainment venues for every taste and temperament.
 With nearly 114,000 permanent residents, there are things to do year-round.
 Visit Uniquely Michigan to find out more.

-Ranked the #1 most educated city in America by Forbes magazine, Ann Arbor covets its reputation as a national center for the arts, and the University of Michigan is a large part of that.
+Ranked the #1 most educated city in America by Forbes magazine, Ann Arbor cherishes its reputation as a national center for the arts, and the University of Michigan is a large part of that.
 Almost every day you will find cultural and intellectual events such as the Royal Shakespeare Company, the Berlin Philharmonic, and the Capitol Steps brought to campus by the University Musical Society.
 Nationally acclaimed events like the Ann Arbor Art Fair draw nearly a half-million visitors every year.